-Ushers are not permitted to purchase or consume alcoholic beverages at the theater prior to the show.
-While that one glass of wine is probably harmless, we do not want to get into the practice of monitoring usher consumption.
-Moreover, it simply isn't a good look for anyone representing the company and providing service to customers to be openly imbibing.
-Similarly, any usher who arrives at the theater visibly intoxicated will not be permitted to usher.
+Volunteers are not permitted to purchase or consume alcoholic beverages at the theater prior to the show.
+It simply isn't a good look for anyone representing the company and providing service to customers to be openly imbibing.
+Any volunteer who arrives at the theater visibly intoxicated will not be permitted to serve.